nikboyd/hoot-smalltalk/README.md

 ```

 See the included [tests folder][hoot-tests] for a list of the available tests you can run.
 There's also another way to run these tests using the [hoot-libs-bundle][libs-bundle].
 See the additional [notes][tests] about using this way of running tests with the bundle.
+You can also review the uploaded [test results](https://nikboyd.github.io/hoot-smalltalk/).

 #### Project Structure